 Dr. Alison Smiley is President of Human Factors North Inc. and an adjunct professor at the University of Toronto.
 She holds a PhD (1978) in Systems Design Engineering, specializing in Human Factors and is a Canadian Certified Professional Ergonomist (CCPE).
 She has 40 years’ experience in the measurement of human performance, and was the 1997 recipient of the A.R.
 Lauer Safety Award given by the U.S. Human Factors and Ergonomics Society for outstanding contributions to the human factors aspects of highway safety.
 She has taught courses on human factors and traffic safety to traffic engineers, highway designers and police accident reconstructionists across Canada and the U.S. She has written on human factors issues for the Institute of Transportation Engineers Traffic Engineering Handbook Seventh Edition (2016), for the AASHTO Highway Safety Manual (2010), for several chapters of the Ontario Traffic Manual, and for the Third Edition of “Human Factors in Traffic Safety” (Smiley, 2015).
 She has acted as a human factors expert witness in over 450 legal cases involving motor vehicle crashes.

 Thomas Smahel, Principal Ergonomics Consultant, holds a M.Arch.
-(2007) in Architecture, specializing in the environmental impacts on human performance, and a B.A.Sc. in Industrial Engineering (1999), specializing in human factors research in transportation.
-He is a Canadian Certified Professional Ergonomist (CCPE) with over 15 years’ experience in the measurement of human performance including on-road experiments, driver simulations, laboratory evaluations of sign comprehension, and assessments of wayfinding systems in airports.
-He has acted as a human factors expert witness in over 50 legal cases involving collisions between motor vehicles, pedestrians, and cyclists.
+(2007) in Architecture, specializing in the environmental impacts on human performance, and a B.A.Sc. in Industrial Engineering (1999), specializing in human factors in transportation safety.
+He is a Canadian Certified Professional Ergonomist (CCPE) with 20 years’ experience in the application of human factors research to the design of safe and easy to use transportation systems including roads, highways, airports, and transit systems.
+He has acted as a human factors expert witness in over 100 legal cases involving collisions between motor vehicles, pedestrians, and cyclists.

 Dr. Don C. Donderi is a co-founder and Principal Consultant of Human Factors North, Inc. He retired from the Department of Psychology at McGill University, Montréal, after a research and teaching career of 47 years’ experience.
 His work includes applied research and development on flight simulation, marine navigation, rail transport, road transport, air traffic control, nuclear power, and marine search and rescue.
 He offers legal expert advice on the perceptual and cognitive causes of accidents.

-Dr. Christina (Missy) Rudin-Brown, Human Factors Specialist, holds a Ph.D.
-(1998) and Master of Arts (1993) degrees in Experimental Psychology, and is a Canadian Certified Professional Ergonomist (CCPE).
-Dr. Rudin-Brown has extensive experience in human factors and transportation safety research and evaluation, and has been a board member of the Canadian College for the Certification of Professional Ergonomists (CCCPE) since January 2014.
+Dr. Rudin-Brown has extensive experience in human factors and transportation safety research and evaluation, and was a board member of the Canadian College for the Certification of Professional Ergonomists (CCCPE) from 2014 to 2018.
 From 2009 to 2012, she was a Senior Research Fellow with the Human Factors team at the Monash University Accident Research Centre (MUARC) in Melbourne (Australia) and spent over 10 years prior to that as a Human Factors Specialist in Transport Canada’s Road Safety Directorate.
 Dr. Rudin-Brown has acted as a human factors expert witness in a number of motor vehicle accident cases since joining HFN in 2012.

 Andrea Cassano-Piché, Human Factors Engineering Consultant, is a licensed professional engineer and holds an M.A.Sc.
 (2006) in Industrial Engineering, specializing in Human Factors Engineering.
 Ms. Cassano-Piché has over 13 years of experience applying human factors in health care.
 Her work has focused on procurement and implementation of health technology, evaluation of new technology during device design, proactive risk management (e.g., failure mode and effects analysis), incident investigation, and education of human factors methods and safety culture.
 Ms. Cassano-Piché has led national projects on complex topics such as ambulatory intravenous chemotherapy safety and multiple intravenous infusion safety, which culminated in nationally and internationally recognized recommendations on clinical practice, technology design and education.
 Ms. Cassano-Piché is the lead author of the book Human Factors for Health Technology Safety (2015) available at www.ifmbe.org.